rcornwell/sims/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/12020/badge.svg)](https://scan.coverity.com/projects/rcornwell-sims)

-# Development Simulators.

-This is a working copy of my Burroughs B5500, Dec PDP6, KA10, KI10, IBM 360 and IBM7000 series
+This is a working copy of my Burroughs B5500, Dec PDP6, KA10, KI10, SEL32, IBM 360 and IBM7000
-simulators for SimH.
+series simulators for SimH.

+# Stable released simulators.

+# IBM 7000 simulators.
+Latest status for I7000 Cpus:

+## i701

+   * Largely untested.

+## i704
+   * SAP works.
+   * Fortran II works in some cases.

+## i7010
+   * PR155 works.
+   * PR108 works.
+   * Most Diags appear to pass without serious error.
+   * Protection mode has some errors left.
+   * Protection mode does not handle setting H or L to 0.

+## i7070
+   * Will load Diags.

+## i7080
+   * Sort of working.
+   * RWW, ECB untested.
+   * TLx instructions implimented, untested, see 8SE
+   * Will boot from card.
+   * Tape system appear to be working.

+   * 8CU10B errors:
+	410, 412, 413, 414, 418, 419, 420-427 error becuase
+		storage is not parity checked.
+	440 divide not producing correct sign on error.

+## i7090
+   * Working with exceptions.

+   * Known bugs:

+      * DFDP/DFMP     Sometimes off by +/-1 or 2 in least signifigant part of result.
+      * EAD           +n + -n should be -0 is +0
+      * Not all channel skips working for 9P01C.
+      * HTx	Not sure what problems are, does not quite work.
+      * DKx	Sometimes fails diagnostics with missing inhibit of interrupt.

+   * CTSS    works.

+   * IBSYS   works.

+   * Stand alone assembler works.

+   * Lisp 1.5 works.

+   * Signifigance mode Not tested, Test Code Needed.

 # Burroughs B5500

-This is the same version as in the current simH source tree.
-It is working correctly as far as I am able to tell.
-It will currently run MCP XIII and XV.
+ Emulates a dual CPU B5500 with up to 32K of memory.
+I can support either DFX disks or dual disks up to 20 units.
+Up to 16 magnetic tapes drives is support.
+2 Card readers a card punch and a pair of line printers.

 # Dec PDP6